 The Club offers coaching for beginners.
-Coaching sessions consist of instruction and play, at the end of which the student will have a good feel for Golf Croquet.
+Coaching sessions consist of instruction and play, at the end of which the student will have a good introduction to croquet.

 Having completed the beginner programme, new members participate in Club playing days with help from other members and guidance by coaches.